gogamid/TCPIP/Klausur/README.md

 Note that, you can have multiple subscribers.

-Run this in another terminal to subscribe heater:
+Run this in another terminal to subscribe lamp2:

 ```bash
 smbsubscribe localhost lamp2